ejpsoil/soildata-assimilation-guidance/docs/tools/yarrrml.md

 - a section to display RDF output
 - a section to visualize exported RML.io rules from YARRRML

 YARRRML provides a Quickstart tutorial at https://rml.io/yarrrml/tutorial/getting-started to get acquainted with the interface and YARRRML encoding rules.
-I recommend to follow the tutorial if you want to proceed after the cookbook, for example with your own data.
+I recommend to follow the tutorial if you want to proceed after the recipe, for example with your own data.

 ## Soil data

-We start our cookbook with some typical soil sample analyses data from Africa.
+We start our recipe with some typical soil sample analyses data from Africa.
 Soil samples at location (x_coord,ycoord) at depth (Upper_Depth_Val,Lower_Dept_Val) at a date (datedescribed, YYMM) with a list of observed properties (coSa,meSa,fiSa,vfiSa,coSi,...).

 Let's load some data into the first panel of Matey.
 Note that you can switch between data files with the pull down on the top-left of the panel.
 The pull down also offers the option to `create new source` or `load a remote source`.
 Create a new source and name it `soil.csv`.
 Copy the content below in the panel.